 If schools are closed, what happens to 21st Century Afterschool Programs?

-While we do not endorse any specific policies, for some examples of state issued 21st CCLC Guidance, take a look at Ohio, Oregon, and Montana, which specifically mentions that programs are encouraged to continue to pay all staff for their efforts during the shutdown to alleviate potential financial instability and hardship for employees.
+Additionally, states have moved ahead with their own guidance.
+Nearly all 50 states have issued 21st CCLC guidance for the COVID emergency.
+Guidance topics include ensuring programs know they may continue to pay staff during the crisis, as well as lists of activities programs may engage in with on-site programming closed, such as virtual learning, meals support, family outreach, and professional development.
+Many states continue to update their 21st CCLC policies as well.
+While we do not endorse any specific policies, for some examples of state issued 21st CCLC Guidance, take a look at Indiana, Oregon, California and Montana, which specifically mentions that programs are encouraged to continue to pay all staff for their efforts during the shutdown to alleviate potential financial instability and hardship for employees.

 If you cannot find your states guidance on your state COVID webpages feel free to reach out to your state 21st CCLC office directly, or email us and we will see if we know of any guidance in your states.